While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 I use the Divi Builder from the Divi Theme on my GeneratePress here on CitySeaCountry.

 If you’re confused, don’t worry.
 I was in your shoes.
-Both theme provider offer videos, that show you exactly how to work everything out and how to upload the theme to your dashboard.
+Both theme providers offer videos, that show you exactly how to work everything out and how to upload the theme to your dashboard.

 To upload your theme go to Dashboard > Appearance > Themes and add your theme.

 After uploading, it’s time to customize it to your liking.
-You can change the color, the font, where you want to place menus and widgets and lots more.
-When you purchased one of the themes from above, there are videos that show you exactly how to do it.
+You can change the color, the font, where you want to place menus and widgets, and lots more.
+When you purchase one of the themes from above, some videos show you exactly how to do it.

 7. SET UP THE SOCIAL MEDIA CHANNELS

-You also want to connect your social media acounts with your website.
-It doesn’t mean you have to start posting on every social media channel right away, but set it up anyways and display the social media profiles on your website.
+You also want to connect your social media accounts with your website.
+It doesn’t mean you have to start posting on every social media channel right away, but set it up anyway and display the social media profiles on your website.

 First register on every platform you intend to use in the future.